TimSimpson/conan-cereal/README.md

 # Version Number Schema

-I'm trying to match the number of cereal, plus an extra number which represents any changes to the package I've had to make (b/c in theory there may be multiple packages for each official release of Cereal).
+I'm trying to match the number of cereal, plus an extra number seperated by a dash which represents any changes to the package I've had to make (b/c in theory there may be multiple packages for each official release of Cereal).

 # Credit